-Karen McQuillan, Director
+Karen McQuillan, President-elect

-July 2011 – June 2014
+July 2014 – June 2015

-Her numerous honors include the 2011 Society of Trauma Nursing Trauma Leadership Award, the Nursing Spectrum, Washington D.C./Baltimore edition 2007 Excellence Award for Teaching and the 1997 Nurses of Excellence.
+Her numerous honors include the 2011 Society of Trauma Nursing Trauma Leadership Award, the Nursing Spectrum, Washington/Baltimore edition, 2007 Excellence Award for Teaching and the 1997 Nurses of Excellence.

 A member of AACN’s Chesapeake Bay Chapter since 1987, McQuillan has chaired the NTI Planning Committee and served on the Evidence-Based Practice Resource Group, Continuing Education Review Panel and NTI Evaluation Team.

 McQuillan belongs to the Sigma Theta Tau International Honor Society of Nursing, American Nurses Association, American Association of Neuroscience Nurses, Society of Critical Care Medicine, Society of Trauma Nurses and American Trauma Society.
-She was inducted as a fellow of the American Academy of Nursing (FAAN) in 2011.
+She was inducted as a fellow of the American Academy of Nursing in 2011.

 McQuillan earned a prenursing degree from University of Maryland at College Park in 1979 and Bachelor of Science in nursing from University of Maryland, Baltimore in 1981, where she graduated magna cum laude and earned a Master of Science in trauma/critical care nursing in 1986.